News From Russia: What You Missed on the Weekend

 Probe Launched into Alleged Psych Hospital Abuses

-Russia’s Investigative Committee has said it is responding to reported abuses at a psychiatric hospital in the Bryansk Region of western Russia, made public by blogger Alexander Kupriyanov.
+Russia’s Investigative Committee has said it is rinvestigating to reported abuses at a psychiatric hospital in the Bryansk region of western Russia, made public by blogger Alexander Kupriyanov.
 A video the blogger uploaded to YouTube appears to show patients being handcuffed to a fence, among other abuses.